jdanner1/daycare/Documentation/journalEntry.md

 Populated the database with more applicable data for users.
 Things are going smoothly at this point.

 ### Week 13
-All final updates and changes for the presentation and completetion of team project ---GO TEAM TACOS
+All final updates and changes for the presentation and completion of team project ---GO TEAM TACOS